Loop: Mohabbat

 I was born in Saudi Arabia into a very musical family.
 I guess my parents just were really like, music was just part of the fabric of the whole situation and it was just live, coming through some of their friends and them singing themselves and then kind of also like listening to a lot of it and we were just like, elementally submerged in music throughout my childhood.
 We moved to Lahore when I was 11.
 I went to school there, I went to high school or we call it O levels and A levels.
 Throughout my teen years, I was just listening to a lot of music.
 I’m just sort of following the wave.

 Lahore is a city of extreme.
 It’s a city that has so much history and poetry and dance and music.
-It’s just undeniably cultural architectural beauty, you know, City of Gardens, they call it as well.
+It’s just undeniably cultural architectural beauty: City of Gardens- they call it as well.
 It’s a very inspiring place to grow up as a teen.
 Just because there’s just so much environmental beauty around and the culture is so soaked in all this, like poetic nuance and stuff.
 So it was wonderful to kind of be in that for at least 10 years of my life.
-I just continued listening to a lot of different types of music and studying whatever I was studying, which was like finance and stuff, which didn’t really make sense.
-But hey, I mean, I liked math, you know, which has benefited me in my career because audio engineering is a lot of math and physics and music is at many times math.
+I just continued listening to a lot of different types of music and studying finance and stuff which didn’t really make sense.
+But hey, I mean, I liked math which has benefited me in my career because audio engineering is a lot of math and physics, and music is at many times math.

 I just spent my time growing up having a very creative mind and also very connected to music.
 And then when I was done with high school I was looking for colleges and I really just ended up deciding that I wanted to study music and it was the one thing that I felt good about.
 At that young age, I just decided to commit to it.

-And I believed in myself somehow for some reason, like, very much at an early on stage when I think people just thought, you know, people really considered music to be a hobby. and to some degree they still do.
-But, you know, there’s enough of us who have proven that it can become a full on career and you can be very successful through it. so, yeah, I took out a massive student loan and I went to Berkeley and then I studied at Berkeley.
+And I believed in myself somehow for some reason, like, very much at an early stage when people really considered music to be a hobby.
+But, you know, there’s enough of us who have proven that it can become a full-on career and you can be very successful through it.
+So, yeah, I took out a massive student loan and I went to Berkeley.

 I did music production engineering, jazz theory which I remember very little of (just kidding), and then voice and a little bit of film scoring.
-Then I moved to New York and I’ve been here since I’ve been here since 2009.
-This is I consider this my home and this is over the last, since then, I’ve just been here and kind of inheriting the multiverse that is New York in terms of cultures and people and the energies that come and go through this, like one of the world’s most metropolitan cities.
+Then I moved to New York and I’ve been here since 2009.
+This is where I consider my home.
+I’ve just been here and kind of inheriting the multiverse that is New York in terms of cultures and people and the energies that come and go through, like, one of the world’s most metropolitan cities.
 And yeah, here we are.

 One of the most powerful parts of your music is your poetic lyrics.
 Growing up listening to Nusrat Fateh Ali Khan as a die-hard follower for years, I was soon going to realize that Urdu was so difficult to translate.
 How do you achieve to create your very own world while using such a sophisticated language?
 Especially for international listeners.